 Competent Authorities are encouraged to implement this guidance, together with the associated model courses as a basis for mandatory training in a manner consistent with their domestic legal framework.
 This may include establishing appropriate qualifications and training requirements to ensure that VTS personnel are certified.

-ROLES AND RESPONSBILITIES
+INTERNATIONAL FRAMEWORK FOR VTS TRAINING

-The following excerpts from IMO Resolution A.857(20) Guidelines for Vessel Traffic Services are relevant to training:
+The following extracts from IMO Resolution A.857(20) on Guidelines for Vessel Traffic Services are relevant to VTS training:

 In planning and establishing a VTS, the Government or the Competent Authority should:

-determine the services and level to which the services are to be provided by the VTS, having regard to the objectives of the VTS;
+determine the services and level to which the services are to be provided by the VTS, having regard to the objectives of the VTS (paragraph 2.2.2.5);

-ensure that the VTS Authority is provided with sufficient staff, appropriately qualified, suitably trained and capable of performing the tasks required, taking into consideration the type and level of services to be provided;
+ensure that the VTS Authority is provided with sufficient staff, appropriately qualified, suitably trained and capable of performing the tasks required, taking into consideration the type and level of services to be provided (paragraph 2.2.2.8);

-establish appropriate qualifications and training requirements for VTS operators, taking into consideration the type and level of services to be provided; and
+establish appropriate qualifications and training requirements for VTS operators, taking into consideration the type and level of services to be provided (paragraph 2.2.2.9); and

-ensure that provisions for the training of VTS operators are available.
+ensure that provisions for the training of VTS operators are available (paragraph 2.2.2.10).

 In operating a VTS the VTS Authority should:

-ensure that the standards set by the Competent Authority for types of service and operator qualifications and equipment are met; and
+ensure that the standards set by the Competent Authority for types of service and operator qualifications and equipment are met (paragraph 2.2.3.2); and

-ensure that the VTS operations are harmonised with, where appropriate, ship reporting and routeing measures, aids to navigation, pilotage and port operations.
+ensure that the VTS operations are harmonized with, where appropriate, ship reporting and routeing measures, aids to navigation, pilotage and port operations (paragraph 2.2.3.4).

+The following extracts from IALA Recommendation R0103(V-103) on Training and Certification of VTS Personnel are relevant to VTS training:

+that competent authorities and VTS authorities implement and establish VTS training and certification in a standardised and harmonised manner in accordance with the guidelines and model courses developed by IALA; and

+National Members and competent authorities for VTS to implement the provisions of this Recommendation and its associated Guidelines and Model Courses on VTS training and certification.

 VTS PERSONNEL

-VTS personnel are persons that perform the tasks associated with VTS, trained in VTS operations and are appropriately qualified.
-They actively contribute to the safe, efficient movement of vessel traffic alongside the bridge team and allied services.
-While the composition / types of roles for personnel may vary from VTS to VTS the roles generally, consist of:
+VTS personnel are individuals that are appropriately trained and qualified in VTS operations.
+They actively contribute to the safe, efficient movement of vessel traffic in conjunction with the bridge team and allied services.
+Whilst the composition / types of roles for personnel in each VTS may vary, the roles generally consist of:

+VTS Operator;

+VTS Supervisor;

+VTS Manager; and

+On-the-Job Training (OJT) Instructor.

 VTS Operator

-VTS Manager

-On the Job Training (OJT) Instructor

-VTS Operator

-VTS Operators are responsible for establishing and maintaining a vessel traffic image, interacting with vessel traffic to improve navigation safety within the VTS area.
-The VTS Operator is also required to respond to developing situations after considering information available.VTS Supervisor
+VTS Operators are responsible for establishing and maintaining a vessel traffic image and interacting with vessel traffic to improve the safety and efficiency of navigation within the VTS area.
+The VTS Operator is also required to respond to developing situations after considering information available.
+To be appropriately qualified, a VTS Operator should complete the IALA V-103/1 VTS Operator qualification.

+VTS Supervisor

-The VTS Authority may establish VTS Supervisor positions to assist with managing and co-ordinating the operational activities of the VTS centre.
+The VTS Authority may establish VTS Supervisor positions or assign supervisory functions to assist with managing and co-ordinating the operational activities of the VTS centre.
+To be appropriately qualified, a VTS Supervisor should complete the IALA V-103/2 VTS Supervisor qualification.

 VTS Manager